 Corrections employees charged in prison contraband 'crisis'

-The indictments were unsealed a little more than a week after a deadly riot at Lee Correctional Institution left seven inmates dead - and just one day after the AP quoted several people connected to correctional institutions as saying that cellphones, drugs and other contraband were flowing into prisons around the state while officers turned a blind eye, or helped to smuggle them.
+The indictments made public Wednesday came a day after The Associated Press quoted several people connected to correctional institutions as saying cellphones, drugs and other contraband were flowing into prisons in South Carolina while officers turned a blind eye, or helped smuggle them in.

 South Carolina corrections officials have long banned inmates from having cellphones because they can help inmates plot crimes and prison violence.
 They have declined to say whether more arrests are expected.